bradleyeckert/chad/isa.md

 The J1 is a little unwieldy for loops.
 A small tweak allows a 3-instruction `for` `next` loop.

-Separate stacks are smaller, faster, and easier to use.
-Your application should be able to manage stacks to avoid overflow.
-The ISA is modified to expedite that, to keep stacks small.

 ## Chad ISA summary